+Following this prohibition, manufacturers have since been diligently working towards a cleaner, yet equally satisfying solution.
+To achieve this goal, the University of Waterloo borrowed two main strategies from the automotive industry: installing four-stroke engines coupled with catalytic converters.
 The SAE Clean Snowmobile Challenge enhances this design goal by mandating the use of an ethanol blend of fuel.
-The University of Waterloo's 2012 snowmobile is capable of running on fuels comprised of 0% to 39% ethanol.
-Ethanol Page 1 of 6
+The University of Waterloo's 2013 snowmobile is capable of running on fuels comprised of 0% to 39% ethanol.
+Ethanol burns cleaner than gasoline, while still providing the power and performance that riders will enjoy.
+The UW Clean

+Page 1 of 6